omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 ## Fibonacci

-Earlier, I simply translated the following logic into bytecode for our VM:
+Earlier, I simply translated the following logic into byte-code for our VM:

 ```python
 a = 0